naipmoro/naipmoro.github.io/_posts/2017-10-25-lof-reference.md

      variable.
 For example, the contradual of $\CR{p\,\CR{q}}$ is
      $\CR{\CR{p}\,q}$.
 The contradual of an equation $E$, denoted by
      $Ec$, equates the contraduals of
      the LHS and RHS of the equation.
-Again, $E \leftrightarrow Ec$.
+Since we are effectively substituting the same value for each instance of a given variable, $E \leftrightarrow Ec$.
   3. The _dual_ of a form results from crossing every variable _and_ the entire form (i.e., a combination of contradual and compliment).
      The dual of an equation $E$ is denoted by $Ed$.
 As above,